 Trinity House, the General Lighthouse Authority for England, Wales, the Channel Islands and Gibraltar, will celebrate its 500th anniversary on Tuesday 20th May, commemorating the granting of a Royal Charter by Henry VIII on 20th May 1514.

-We look today at the first mention of Trinity House in the wreck records of English Heritage.
+We look today at the first mention of Trinity House in the wreck records of Historic England.
 Since its earliest days, Trinity House has been concerned with the safety of mariners in all respects, including responsibility for licensing ship pilots as guides into harbour.

 In the 16th century pilots with intimate knowledge of the Thames Estuary were required to assist ships to pick their way between the parallel diagonal sandbanks that bar the way to the Thames: the Maplin, the Barrow, the Sunk, the Long Sand, and the Kentish Knock.
 (Between them they have accounted for nearly 600 recorded wrecks.)
 Over the centuries many a ship has gone aground in navigating a previously safe channel between these banks.